-A. It is advisable that aspirants should start coaching for NEET, AIIMS MBBS or JIPMER MBBS examinations immediately after appearing in their Class X exams without waiting for the Class X results.
+Ans.
+It is advisable that aspirants should start coaching for NEET examinations immediately after appearing in their Class X exams without waiting for the Class X results.
 Most of the good students know how they have performed in the Board Papers so they should not wait for the result and start preparations for NEET and the other exams immediately.
-Nowadays, serious students who are certain about taking Biology in Class XI even start their preparation for NEET from Classes IX and X itself.
-It gives them enough time to strengthen their basics and gain a headstart even before their other counterparts start their preparations in Class XI.
+Nowadays, serious students who are certain about taking Biology in Class XI even start their preparation for NEET from Classes 9 and 10 itself.
+It gives them enough time to strengthen their basics and gain a headstart even before their other counterparts start their preparations in Class 11.

-Q. Less than 5 months remain for NEET.
-Do you think it would be advisable for candidates to pursue NEET coaching in the last few months?
+Q. Do you think it would be advisable for candidates to pursue NEET coaching in the last few months?

-A. Normally, the classroom courses offered by Resonance as well as other prominent coaching institutes - Two year long for Class XI students and One year long for Class XII students - are sufficient for preparation and the ones normally recommended for candidates opting to go for coaching for NEET.
-But in case candidates have been unable to join coaching classes earlier and couldn’t take the benefit of the various year long courses on offer, then they should focus on their regular NEET studies or preparation as they have carried out throughout the year.
+Ans.
+Normally, the classroom courses offered by Resonance as well as other prominent coaching institutes - Two years long for Class XI students and One year long for Class XII students - are sufficient for preparation and the ones normally recommended for candidates opting to go for coaching for NEET 2021.
+But in case of candidates have been unable to join coaching classes earlier and couldn’t take the benefit of the various year-long courses on offer, then they should focus on their regular NEET studies or preparation as they have carried out throughout the year.
 In the last few months, they can enhance their preparations by joining a good All India Test Series (AITS) conducted by many coaching classes.
 This can be supported by joining a Short Term Course in the last month, which will help in a comprehensive final revision.

 Q. Which are the important subject-wise topics that candidates should focus on while preparing for NEET?

-A. NEET is a hugely competitive exam in which the cut offs for the best colleges can be expected to go very high.
-For an exam like this, all the topics should be considered as equally important.
+Ans.
+NEET is a hugely competitive exam in which the cut-offs for the best colleges can be expected to go very high.
+For an exam like this, all the topics should be considered equally important.
 Candidates should ensure they cover the entire syllabus so that they do not lose out on marks just because they considered one topic to be less important than the other.

 Q. Which are the important subject-wise books for NEET that candidates should absolutely cover at this point?

-A. Candidates must make sure that they definitely cover the Class 11 and Class 12 NCERT textbooks for Physics, Chemistry and Biology.
+Ans.
+Candidates must make sure that they definitely cover the Class 11 and Class 12 NCERT textbooks for Physics, Chemistry, and Biology.
 Apart from these, the NCERT Exemplar books for each subject will be very useful for revision from this point onwards.
 I would also recommend study materials by Resonance for candidates who have not joined any coaching.

 Q. For candidates who still have a long time left to prepare for NEET, say if they are studying in Class 10, then is there any kind of coaching you would recommend them to join at this point?

-A. Yes.
-At Resonance, there are courses planned specifically for those students who are in Class X and are sure about taking Science - Biology in Class XI.
-Along with focusing on Class X board & scholarship-based exams like National Talent Search Examination (NTSE), we pay special emphasis on working on the basics of Physics, Chemistry and Biology as per the needs or requirements of competitive examinations like NEET or AIIMS.
+Ans.
+Yes.
+At Resonance, there are courses planned specifically for those students who are in Class 10 and are sure about taking Science - Biology in Class XI.
+Along with focusing on the Class 10 board & scholarship-based exams like National Talent Search Examination (NTSE), we pay special emphasis on working on the basics of Physics, Chemistry, and Biology as per the needs or requirements of competitive examinations like NEET.

-Apart from this, there are also two year long courses offered for candidates who have cleared their Class X exams.
-In these courses, the complete syllabus of NEET and AIIMS is covered systematically with the long time availability allowing the topics of Class XI to be covered extensively during Class XI and topics of Class XII to be extensively covered in Class XII.
-Ample focus is also paid to a candidate’s Board exam studies and preparations during Class XII.
-On the whole, students who start their preparations immediately after their Class X exams without waiting for the results get much more time and a very crucial headstart when compared to the students who wait for their Class X result and then start their preparations.
+Apart from this, there are also two year-long courses offered for candidates who have cleared their Class 10 exams.
+In these courses, the complete syllabus of NEET is covered systematically with the long time availability allowing the topics of Class 11 to be covered extensively during Class XI and topics of Class 12 to be extensively covered in Class 12.
+Ample focus is also paid to a candidate’s Board exam studies and preparations during Class 12.
+On the whole, students who start their preparations immediately after their Class 10 exams without waiting for the results get much more time and a very crucial headstart when compared to the students who wait for their Class 10 results and then start their preparations.

 Q. How to balance Class 12 and medical entrance preparations?

-A. Every candidate wishes to perform well in both their Class XII Board exams as well as in NEET and other medical entrance they may be appearing for.
+Ans.
+Every candidate wishes to perform well in both their Class XII Board exams as well as in NEET and other medical entrance they may be appearing for.
 For candidates who intend to join coaching, the best way to ensure a good performance in both is to join a Two Year Classroom Course immediately after Class X. In this course, the syllabus of NEET is divided into yearly portions for Classes XI and XII.
 Candidates are allowed to enhance their understanding and preparation for NEET and the other medical entrances during Class XI and balance their preparations for both Board exams and medical entrances during their Class XII.
-Along with NEET pattern tests, Board pattern tests are also conducted during Class XII in such courses.
-The Class XII topics cover almost 50% of the NEET Syllabus so a focused preparation for the Board exams also naturally results in a better performance in NEET and the other entrance exams.
+The Class XII topics cover almost 50% of the NEET Syllabus so a focused preparation for the Board exams also naturally results in a better performance in NEET 2021 and the other entrance exams.
 Since the duration of the course is two years long, candidates get ample time for revision as well.

 Q. What about students who have taken a gap year after Class 12?
 What type of MBBS entrance coaching exists for them?